Ashish23092020/IEEE-LAUNCHPAD/profiles/ashishrajesh@mulearn.md

 #### Networking:

-- My networking progress extends beyond the digital realm, where I've formed meaningful connections through platforms like MuLearn and LinkedIn, as well as through direct conversations.
-By engaging with peers and professionals, I've not only expanded my network but also stayed updated on industry insights and trends.
-Additionally, I actively follow the work of others in my field, showcasing my dedication to continuous learning and staying informed.
+- My networking efforts go beyond the digital world, as I've built meaningful connections through platforms like MuLearn and LinkedIn, as well as through direct conversations.
+By engaging with peers and professionals, I have expanded my network and kept up-to-date with industry insights and trends.
+I also actively follow the work of others in my field, demonstrating my commitment to continuous learning and staying informed.

 #### Career Plan: